 VPK applications will not be approved unless:

 Below you will find links to the forms and materials you will need to submit a complete application packet.
-Providers should be aware that incomplete application packets will not be processed.
-Please use the Application Checklist to ensure that you have included all of the required forms and documentation in your application packet.
+Providers should be aware that incomplete application packets will not be processed which is the reason the appointments are so important.
+The Application Checklist should be submitted with your application packet to ensure that you have included all of the required forms and documentation.